austinl1905/sep11-freedom-project/tool/learning-log.md

 * Subatomic particles in diagrams are usually represented as spheres.
 So I'll have to use the Sphere Geometry constructor.
 * Different elements have different amounts of neutrons, protons, and electrons.
 I'll probably use recursion at some point to add all of my meshes in to make the code DRY.

+10/13/23:

+Lighting
+- Directional light is self explanatory.
+Combine with ambient light for some nice textures

+11/20/23

+Shapes

+- Spheres to represent neutrons and protons
+- Torus to represent electron shells

+Challenges:

+Figure out how to add lots of particles without a ton of code

 <!--
 * Links you used today (websites, videos, etc)